MRF (company): MRF Pace Foundation

 MRF Pace Foundation is a coaching clinic for training fast bowlers established by MRF with the help of former Australian Pace spearhead Dennis Lillee in Chennai, India.
 Through this program, young aspiring fast bowlers are trained in a special facility.
 Fast bowlers who trained with foundation and went on to represent the Indian Cricket Team include Javagal Srinath, Irfan Pathan, Munaf Patel, Venkatesh Prasad, R. P. Singh, Zaheer Khan and S Sreesanth.
 Besides Indian players, foreign players like Chaminda Vaas, Henry Olonga, Heath Streak and Australian fast bowlers Glenn McGrath, Mitchell Johnson and Brett Lee have also trained at the foundation.
 Sachin Tendulkar in his early days trained in the MRF Pace Foundation to become a fast bowler.
 Glenn McGrath was appointed director of the Foundation on 2 September 2012, replacing Dennis Lillee, who has held the post since its inception in 1987.

 Endorsement

-MRF has been the bat sponsor for many great cricketers of the game.
-Sachin Tendulkar, Brian Lara and Steve Waugh.
+MRF has been the bat sponsor for many influential cricketers including Sachin Tendulkar, Brian Lara and Steve Waugh.
 Currently MRF is endorsed by Virat Kohli, and Shubman Gill.
 MRF has also sponsored Indian batsmen Rohit Sharma, Gautam Gambhir, Sanju Samson, Shikhar Dhawan and Mignon du Preez.